Field Trips: Parks as Classrooms

 Educational activities and programs are offered annually for a limited number of field trip groups by reservation only at Martin Luther King, Jr. National Historical Park.
 Review our current program offerings below.
 Check back regularly for an up-to-date schedule and to make your group's reservation on a first-come, first-served basis.
 Program offerings are limited to school groups and may not be reserved by private tour agencies or third parties.

 Self-guided Field Trips:

-Find resources below to help you plan your next field trip to Martin Luther King, Jr. National Historic Site.
+Find resources below to help you plan your next field trip to Martin Luther King, Jr. National Historical Park.
 Check out our field trip planning packet to help prepare for your visit.

 Your Life's Blueprint Program

 Imagine Dr. King standing in front of your classroom talking to your students today - preparing them for the lifetime ahead, the trials and the triumphs.
 What words of wisdom or advice would he have to prepare them?
 Inspire students to create their life's "blueprint" utilizing the timeless words of Dr. King.
 Engage students in thinking about their plan in life, how they define success, and the steps they need to take to make their dreams a reality.
 The program is appropriate for grades 3 to 9.
 Program duration ranges between 30 minutes and 1 hour based on grade level and is ranger-led.
 Maximum capacity is 60 students.
 All materials provided.
 Reserve your ranger-led blueprint program on Wednesdays, Thursdays, and Fridays year round by contacting the Education Coordinator at e-mail us.

 Make sure to include your requested date, name of program, grade level, number of students and contact information.

 - Park Map & Itinerary: Check out this sample itinerary, map, and field trip planning packet to help prepare for your visit.
 Expect to spend between 2 and 4 hours to tour the site.